offthedial/site/community.md

 Zada is a recent addition to the commentary team at Off the Dial.
 He's been streaming since 2018 and hosts a weekly on-stream 1v1 Splatoon tournament.
 In the last two years he has participated in several Splatoon LANs around the United States.
 Outside of streaming Splatoon and a few other Nintendo Switch games, Zada serves on two boards of directors and works full-time as an information technology manager.

-## Past
-These are people who have contributed to Off the Dial in the past, but don't get the wrong idea!
-They were just as important and influential.
 ### Sauce
 > *Commentator/Streamer & Food Junkie* - **[Twitch](https://twitch.tv/saucesplatoon)**